A Study to Evaluate the Safety and Preliminary Efficacy of ATA3219 in Participants With Relapsed/Refractory B-cell Non-Hodgkin Lymphoma

 • History of any one of the following cardiovascular conditions: class III or IV heart failure as defined by the New York Heart Association [The Criteria Committee of the New York Heart Association 1994], cardiac angioplasty or stenting, myocardial infarction, unstable angina, or other clinically meaningful cardiac disease, within the past 6 months of study informed consent.

-• Active primary/CNS-only involvement by lymphoma, unless the CNS involvement has been effectively treated.
+• Active primary, CNS-only, or systemic plus CNS involvement by lymphoma, unless the CNS involvement has been effectively treated.

 • Active autoimmune disorders or inflammatory conditions that require systemic immunosuppressive therapies, including therapeutic doses of steroids.